fjalowiecki/fjalowiecki/README.md

 ## Hi there 👋

-I'm a 42 Warsaw student passionate about building innovative projects that solve real-world problems.
-I thrive on challenges, enjoy collaborating with others, and always look for ways to improve my skills in both systems programming and web development.
+I'm a 42 Warsaw student focused on building projects that solve real problems.
+I love tackling challenges, working with others, and constantly sharpening my skills in systems programming and web development.
+Here are a few highlights of what I've been working on:

-## 🚀 What I Do

-I specialize in creating both low-level system applications and modern web solutions.
-Whether it's a lightweight HTTP server in C++ or a dynamic website built with Django, I bring dedication, creativity, and technical expertise to every project.

 ## 🔥 Latest Projects